Getting married in Switzerland: the financial advantages and disadvantages

 Marriage and taxation in Switzerland: what’s the situation with taxes?

-The reason for the marriage penalty is the fact that married couples are taxed jointly.
-In other words, couples enter both their incomes in their joint tax return, and seeing as these are added together when calculating how much tax they owe, couples end up in a higher progression level than if their salaries were taxed separately.
+The reason for the “marriage penalty” is the fact that married couples are taxed jointly.
+Couples enter both their incomes in their joint tax return, and as these are added together when calculating how much tax they owe, couples end up in a higher progression level than if their salaries were taxed separately.
 This is because, when it comes to income tax, a higher percentage tax rate is applied to higher incomes.
 This means that people not only have to pay more tax on higher incomes in absolute terms, but in relative terms as well.

 Tax disadvantages of getting married